Sandhya0403/Brain-tumor-detection/README.md

 ## Future Improvements
 - Integrate more advanced architectures (e.g., transfer learning, ResNet).
-- Deploy the model using a web app (e.g., Flask or Streamlit).
+- Deploy the model using a web app ( Streamlit).

 ## Contributing
 Feel free to open issues or submit pull requests if you'd like to contribute to this project.